The word acupuncture is derived from the Latin

 the practice of acupuncture.

-In Ontario, Bill 50 legally recognizes acupuncture as a regulated act, permitting the chiropractic profession, traditional Chinese medicine practitioners and other qualified health care providers to practice acupuncture as a treatment modality.
+In Ontario, Bill 50 legally recognizes acupuncture as a regulated act, permitting the chiropractic profession and other qualified health care providers to offer acupuncture as a treatment modality.

 Acupuncture is a treatment modality used by many health care professionals.
 Most extended health care benefit plans cover